Bounding Evidence and Estimating Log-Likelihood in VAE: THEORETICAL STUDY

 \end{theorem}

+\mm{Even though the assumptions of \Cref{th:approx} are somewhat unrealistic, it was formulated to improve readers' intuition.
+Note that the importance sampling technique leads to random variables being more and more concentrated around their means, which we utilize in our experiments using sufficiently large samples.}

-Now we proceed to the case when $f=\log$ and we are going to apply the bounds for $\overbar{X}_n$.
-Clearly, by the central limit theorem, for large $n$ the distribution of $X_n$ can be considered Gaussian.
-However, this approximation is not satisfactory from our point of view, since we are limited to the class of positive random variables (which need to be arguments for the $\log$ function).
-Based on the results of \cite{mouri2013log} (see also \cite{mazmanyan2008lognormal}), it is known that typically the distribution of the mean of independent positive random variables can be better approximated by the log-normal distribution $\mathcal{LN}$.
-In other words, we can write $\overbar{X}_n \approx \mathcal{LN}(m,\sigma)$.
-In the following theorem, we prove that for a log-normal random variable $X$, the value of $\log \E X$ lies exactly in the middle of the interval given by Corollary \ref{cl:1}.
+Now we proceed to the case when $f=\log$ and we are going to apply the bounds for $\overbar{X}_k$.
+Clearly, by the central limit theorem, for large $k$ the distribution of $\overbar{X}_k$ can be considered Gaussian.
+However, this approximation is not satisfactory from our point of view, since we are limited to the class of positive random variables (which \mm{are proper} arguments for the $\log$ function).
+Based on the results of \citep{mouri2013log}, it is known that typically the distribution of the mean of independent positive random variables can be better approximated by the log-normal distribution $\mathcal{LN}$.
+In the other words, we can write $\overbar{X}_k \approx \mathcal{LN}(m,\sigma)$.
+In the following theorem, we prove that for a log-normal random variable $X$, the value of $\log \E X$ lies exactly in the middle of the interval given by~\Cref{cl:1}.

 \begin{theorem} Let $X$ and $Y$ be independent random variables with the same log-normal distribution.
 Then

 \end{theorem}

 \begin{proof} Let $X\sim \mathcal{LN}(m,\sigma)$, which means that $\log X\sim \mathcal{N}(m,\sigma^2)$.
 Then $\E X=\exp(m+\sigma^2/2)$ and, consequently,